MystenLabs/sui/doc/in-progress/time.md

 You have options when needing to access network-based time for your transactions.
 If you need a near real-time measurement (within a few seconds), use the immutable reference of time provided by the `Clock` module in Sui Move.
 The reference value from this module updates with every network checkpoint.
 If you don't need as current a time slice, use the `epoch_timestamp_ms` function to capture the precise moment the current epoch started.
 ## `sui::clock::Clock`

 To access a prompt timestamp, you must pass a read-only reference of `sui::clock::Clock` as an entry function parameter in your transactions.
-The only available instance is found at address `0x6`.
+An instance of `Clock` is provided at address at `0x6`, no new instances can be created.

 Extract a unix timestamp in milliseconds from an instance of `Clock` using